A Long Talk With Lin-Manuel Miranda

 So what do you want to get better at now?

 I want to get better at making movies.
 I’m prepping to direct Tick, Tick … Boom! at the end of next year.
 So, everything I’m doing is in service of that.
 I had such a joyous time on [Mary Poppins Returns].
 I felt like this was year one of my musical film school.
-Year two will be watching John Chu direct the movie adaptation of In the Heights.
+Year two will be watching Jon Chu direct the movie adaptation of In the Heights.

 You won’t be in that at all?